 By Takehaya and Poco.
-Released in Japan as “Rokujouma no Shinryakusha!?” by Hobby Japan.
+Released in Japan as “Rokujouma no Shinryakusha!?” by HJ Bunko.
 Released in North America digitally by J-Novel Club.
 Translated by Warnis.

 I’ve been saying for a while now that the “harem total” in this series is not going to get larger or smaller, and in this volume I am proved wrong.
 That said, if you’re going to add someone to a pile of girls who are as much a found family as romantic rivals, go big or go home.
 God joins the party here, in the presence of the being who greeted Koutarou in Volume 1.
 For a while it was thought to be Harumi/Alaia in some way, but now we know that that wasn’t thinking quite grandiose enough.
 Before we get to that point, though, we continue the theme of the previous books, as one by one the cast vanish from Koutarou’s life, essentially his worst fear, and he has to deal with it.
 He doesn’t deal with it very well.
 Fortunately, the dwindling group of women in his life are able to figure out what is going on long enough for him to go back to the place it all began… and also set up some intriguing alternate universes.